muratk5n/thirdwave/en/README.md

 AFG's current misery in history.

-Vox: "[I]n 1978, when [AFG President] Daoud Khan is formally overthrown in what’s known as the Saur Revolution and a Marxist-Leninist government is established...[Then] the United States starts to slowly funnel money toward some resistance groups"
+Vox: "[I]n 1978, when [AFG President] Daoud Khan is formally overthrown in what’s known as the Saur Revolution.. a Marxist-Leninist government is established...[Then] the United States starts to slowly funnel money toward some resistance groups"

 [Link](https://www.vox.com/platform/amp/world/22634008/us-troops-afghanistan-cold-war-bush-bin-laden)